ejwillemse/mcarptif/README.md

 ## Real application

-It would be great if someone wishes to use this for real route planning (check the license--- basically, you can do whatever you want, except hold me liable when things go wrong).
-From our experience, the biggest issue is not developing the routes, it's getting the input data required for these algorithms.
+The algorithms have been successfully incorporated and used for commercial purposes by Waste Labs (https://wastelabs.co/).
+The license of the code allows for others to do so as well (as per the license: basically, you can do whatever you want, except hold me liable when things go wrong).

+A note, from our experience, the biggest issue is not developing the routes; it's getting the input data required for these algorithms.
 The following information is required:

 1. Vehicle capacity.
 2. Work duration limits.